Zardari calls for impartial investigation into Imran Khan attack - ExBulletin

 Zardari calls for impartial investigation into Imran Khan attack

-Sharm el-Sheikh [Egypt]Nov 08 (ANI): Pakistani Foreign Minister Bilawal Bhutto Zardari on Monday condemned the attack on the country’s former Prime Minister Imran Khan and called for an impartial investigation into the matter.
-While speaking exclusively to CNN, Zardari said whatever people think of Imran Khan domestically is an attack on a former prime minister and must be investigated impartially.
+Pakistani Foreign Minister Bilawal Bhutto Zardari on Monday condemned the attack on the country’s former prime minister Imran Khan and called for an impartial investigation into the matter.

+While speaking exclusively to CNN, Zardari said whatever people think of Imran Khan domestically is an attack on a former prime minister and should be investigated impartially.

 “I would like to reiterate my unequivocal condemnation of this attack.
 There must be a free, fair and impartial investigation.
-Whatever people think of Mr Khan domestically, but this is an attack on a former Prime Minister, an attack on anyone should be impartially investigated,” CNN quoted Zardari as saying.
+Whatever people think of Mr Khan domestically, but this is an attack on a former Prime Minister, an attack on anyone must be investigated impartially,” CNN quoted Zardari as saying.

+However, Zardari said Imran Khan’s visit to Russia after the start of the aggression against Ukraine distorted Pakistan’s position on the issue.

+“Regarding Mr. Khan’s visit to Russia, we understand how it can be misconstrued for Pakistan to take sides.
+But, across political divides, Pakistan has agreed that we want to remain neutral and do not want be drawn into another conflict,” CNN said. further quoted Zardari.

 |